 We have put together a list of tips to help you strengthen your online presence and successfully engage with customers amidst the crisis:

 1. Take time to upgrade your social profiles, personal and business

 Now that a physical location is not an option, having a social profile that represents you and your brand is essential.
 Your social profiles are your chance to stay connected with your audience, and even reach an audience you didn’t have before.
 People are “hungry for content, education, and online social experiences” which increases your chances to share what you do and offer the resources and services they need.

 Improve your online presence by updating our upgrading your Facebook, Instagram, and Twitter Accounts.
 Make sure to set up a Google My Business Account and consider branching out into other platforms such as LinkedIn, Pinterest, and even TikTok.
 Go where your audience is.

 You can also take this time to plan and create a content calendar for the year ahead.
-Plan out your content by sharing more details about your products or services, your team or staff, and even tips and industry insights.
+Plan out your content by including social media post ideas such as sharing more details about your products or services, your team or staff, and even tips and industry insights.
 Make sure that your content is not only engaging and informative but also relevant to your brand and audience.

 2. Create Facebook and LinkedIn groups specific to your clients

 While a Facebook Page or a LinkedIn profile is great for promoting your products and services, their Group features are a more sophisticated way of communicating closely with your audience.